tidal3527/stable-research/docs/04-technical-deep-dives/01-mountain-protocol-usdm/index.md

 The core distinction between USDM and traditional stablecoins like USDC or USDT lies in how reserve yields are managed.
 Conventional issuers retain the interest generated from their reserves, while USDM distributes it directly to token holders.
 By doing so, USDM differs from models where the benefits of reserve growth accrue primarily to the issuing entity.

-According to Mountain Protocol’s documentation, USDM is designed to be regulated, composable, and seamlessly integrated into DeFi ecosystems.
+According to Mountain Protocol’s documentation, USDM is designed to be regulated, composable and seamlessly integrated into DeFi ecosystems.
 As an ERC-20 token built on Ethereum, it retains the security and interoperability of smart contract-based finance while operating under a regulated framework established by the Bermuda Monetary Authority (BMA).

 ### Overview of Mountain Protocol